-- Architecture, development, execution, and technical leadership in multiple key projects (cloud-based personal digital assistant, Xbox One speech/language understanding through Kinect, large-scale/distributed/reliable stream processing system, knowledge representation and reasoning, large-scale services, conversational systems, graphs, and more);
+- Architecture, development, execution, and technical leadership in multiple key projects (Cortana personal digital assistant, Xbox One speech/language understanding through Kinect, large-scale/distributed/reliable stream processing system, knowledge representation and reasoning, large-scale services, conversational systems, graphs, and more);

 - Program management of research and development projects and teams;

 - Co-author of the popular “REST in Practice” book;